 Because sunscreens claim to provide health benefits, the FDA regulates what is on the label.
 If a sunscreen only says SPF on it, it only protects against UVB rays and sunburn.
 That’s not a good sunscreen.
 To have the term “broad spectrum” on the label, a sunscreen must also protect against UVA radiation.
 The FDA wants sunscreens to protect against both UVA and UVB rays.
 If a sunscreen is not SPF 15 and broad spectrum, the FDA makes the company place this comment somewhere on the product: “Skin Cancer/Skin Aging Alert: Spending time in the sun increases your risk of skin cancer and early skin aging.
 This product has been shown only to help prevent sunburn, not skin cancer or early skin aging.”
 Hmmmm.
 Maybe it’s just me, but I don’t want to buy a product with a warning like that on the label.

-sunscreen ingredients and potential toxicities
+Sunscreen ingredients and potential toxicities

 Currently there are 16 active ingredients marketed by companies in their various sunscreens.
 Of these 16, only two (two!!) – zinc oxide and titanium dioxide – are recognized as generally safe and effective by the FDA.
 The other 14?
 Not so much.
 There are questions about the safety of some of the other more common active ingredients.
 There is evidence that at least some sunscreen active ingredients may be absorbed through the skin and enter the body.
 Oxybenzone, for instance, may act as a hormone-disrupting agent.
 Octyl methoxycinnamate may have damaging effects on nerves.
 Vitamin A and its derivatives, retinol and retinyl palmitate, have been linked to an increased risk of skin cancer by increasing the speed at which malignant cells develop and spread.
 Because of these types of findings the FDA is asking sunscreen manufacturers to provide studies that prove their active ingredients are actually safe.
+The SkinCeuticals products shown above contain both titanium dioxide and zinc oxide but none of the other 14 ingredients.

 Best protection from the sun